 An example of a leadership skill that is universally valued is proactivity.
 Proactivity refers to the ability to be “self-starting, change oriented, and future focused” (Tornau & Frese, 2013, p.
 46) and there is considerable evidence that employee proactivity is linked to positive outcomes (Strauss & Parker, 2018).
 Proactive involvement and/or personality has been linked to increases in job satisfaction, commitment, social networking, and performance (Thomas, Whitman, & Viswesvaran, 2010).
 Proactive individuals are more likely to be able to adapt in positive ways and perform desirable behaviors at work (Randolph & Dahling, 2013) and the negative effects of job dissatisfaction are weaker for proactive individuals (Wijaya, 2019).

 If the positive impacts of proactivity are clear and consistent throughout the literature, what’s the problem?
-Again, the problem is not that the leadership skill of proactivity doesn’t exist or that it doesn’t matter, but that there is little evidence that it can be stimulated or enhanced.
+Again, the problem is not that the leadership skill of proactivity doesn’t exist or that it doesn’t matter, but that there is little evidence that it can be stimulated or enhanced through training.

 In a recent study, Strauss and Parker (2018) hypothesized that proactive behavior could be stimulated through training and they devised two different interventions to try to prove it.
 The first was a problem-focused intervention that focused on reducing discrepancies between the current situation and the ideal present.
 Participants were asked to brainstorm problems at work that posed threats to their resources, and to set positive, specific, and achievable goals to make changes in order to address these problems.
 Participants then created implementation plans and received additional assertiveness training and time management training to help reduce barriers to implementation and increase proactive behavior.
 In the final workshop for this intervention, employees participated in a check-in meeting on the status of their implementation plan.